Social Security Administration (SSA) Annual Data for

 We identify, and review for errors, a sample of applications filed for original Social Security Cards.
 We derive the accuracy percentage by using a statistically valid sample of approximately 600 field office and card center transactions, 300 Enumeration at Birth Transactions, and 600 Enumeration at Entry transactions for original Social Security Numbers assigned in the fiscal year.

-Field A: Fiscal Year, a 12 month period from October through September
+Field A: A Fiscal Year (FY) is the 12-month period from October 1st through September 30th.

 Field B: Process, Source of SSN